CCT-token/compiler-compiler-technology/README.md

 code are generated, when the executable program for the target compiler is built, that compiler program is capable
 of compiling programs on the specified language into Syntax-Controlled Runtime with a subsequent transformation into
 Syntax-Controlled Binary; also that compiler can de-compile the provided Syntax-Controlled Binary file into the original
 source code in accordance with the target language grammar.
-Ones again, all described operations are completely automated.
+Once again, all described operations are completely automated.

 ## Compiler Compiler Technology Terms
 [(Back to top)](#table-of-contents)